UPPMAX/HPC-python/docs/index.rst

 .. admonition:: This material

-   Here you will find the content of the workshop Using Python in an HPC environment.'
+   Here you will find the content of the workshop Using Python in an HPC environment.

    - Documentation at the HPC centres UPPMAx and HPC2N
      - UPPMAX: https://www.uppmax.uu.se/support/user-guides/python-user-guide/
      - HPC2N: https://www.hpc2n.umu.se/resources/software/user_installed/python